Diseases Of The Arteries Veins And Lymphatic Question and Answers

 • Pain while walking at the arch of the foot

-• Pain increases when muscle is exercised
+• Pain increases when the muscle is exercised

-• Gradually ulceration and gangrene occurs.
+• Gradually ulceration and gangrene occur.

 Thromboangitis Obliterans Diagnosis: